Sarrasor/logistics_envs/README.md

 ## Environments

+Each environment can be used in two modes:

+- `CARTESIAN` - locations are constrained to be on a unit square lat ∈ [0.0, 1.0], lon ∈ [0.0, 1.0].
+This mode uses straight-line routing and L2 distances
+- `GEOGRAPHIC` - locations are considered to be valid coordinates lat ∈ [-90.0, 90.0], lon ∈ [-180.0, 180.0].
+This mode uses real routes from Openstreetmap.
+Please, check the **Geographic mode** section below for more information

 ### Q Commerce Environment

-Environment that models Q-commerce services on a unit (lat, lon) square
+Environment that models Q-commerce services

 ![Q-commerce visualization](images/q_commerce.png)

 ### Ride-hailing Environment

-Environment that models Ride-hailing services based on real Openstreetmap routes
+Environment that models Ride-hailing services

 ![Ride-hailing visualization](images/ride_hailing.png)